 People of Concern - 2019[["Refugees",205892],["Asylum-seekers",289635],["IDPs",450516],["Returned refugees",146],["Others of concern",24549]]

 not configured yet

-Lesotho hosts 43 people of concern who are largely self-reliant.
-UNHCR continues to advocate for the local integration of long-staying refugees, and providing capacity building to authorities on refugee status determination and management of refugees and asylum-seekers.
+Lesotho hosts 87 people of concern.
+In 2019, UNHCR will continue capacity building to authorities on refugee status determination and the management of refugees and asylum-seekers.

-Madagascar is hosting 61 refugees and asylum-seekers.
-UNHCR continues to support Madagascar in the management of refugees and asylum-seekers through the provision of social and legal assistance by an implementing partner.
-UNHCR also advocates and provides technical assistance in the ratification of statelessness conventions and adoption of a legislation on nationality.
+Madagascar is hosting 128 refugees and asylum-seekers.
+UNHCR will continue to support in the management of refugees and asylum-seekers through the provision of social and legal assistance by a partner.

-Namibia hosts over 3,000 refugees and asylum-seekers in Osire Refugee Settlement and in urban areas.
-In line with the phase out strategy, UNHCR provides shelter, food and core relief items through its local implementing partner and supports the government in absorbing the assistance activities.
-UNHCR also supports the Government in the local integration of 1,660 former Angolan refugees who are in the process of receiving residence permits.
+Namibia hosts some 3,700 refugees and asylum-seekers in urban areas and the Osire refugee settlement.
+UNHCR provides shelter, food and core relief items through its local partner and supports the Government in absorbing the assistance activities.
+UNHCR also supports the Government in the local integration of some 1,700 former Angolan refugees who are in the process of receiving residence permits.

 |Earmarking / Donor||Pillar 1